wkillerud/some-sass/vscode-extension/README.md

 # Some Sass for Visual Studio Code

 Some Sass is a [language server extension](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide) for Visual Studio Code.
-It brings improved code suggestions, documentation and code navigation for SCSS.
+It brings improved code suggestions, documentation and code navigation for both SCSS and indented Sass syntaxes.

 Some features include: